localstack/docs/content/en/tutorials/simulating-errors-using-chaos-plugin/index.md

 ---
 title: "Chaos Engineering: Simulating Errors using Chaos Plugin"
 linkTitle: "Chaos Engineering: Simulating Errors using Chaos Plugin"
 description: Use the Chaos Plugin to simulate service disruptions and assess how well your infrastructure can deploy and recover from unexpected situations.
-This tool helps you test the resilience of your system by creating controlled outage scenarios, allowing you to identify and improve upon weaknesses.
 type: tutorials
 teaser: ""
 services: